 The ideal candidate will have:

-- Sound knowledge of Indigenous communities, cultures, traditions, and practices in BC and Canada.
+- Sound knowledge of Indigenous communities, cultures, traditions, and practices in BC.

-- Proficiency with computer software including MS Office, databases.
+- Proficiency with computer software including MS Office, Moodle, and Zoom.

-- Preference will be given to applicants of Indigenous Descent.
+- Preference will be given to individuals identifying as Indigenous, Metis, or Inuit.

 What we can offer you: